MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -ModerationEnabled
-!!!
-Exchange Server 2010, Exchange Server 2013

-The ModerationEnabled parameter specifies whether to enable moderation for the mail-enabled user.
-The two possible values for this parameter are $true or $false.
-To enable moderation, set this parameter to $true.
-To disable moderation, set this parameter to $false.

-The default value is $false.

-!!!
-Exchange Server 2016

 The ModerationEnabled parameter specifies whether moderation is enabled for this recipient.
 Valid value are:

 - $true: Moderation is enabled for this recipient.
 Messages sent to this recipient must be approved by a moderator before the messages are delivered.